 Exposure: Full sun

-Sow seeds indoors in February and March, and transplant or direct sow in April and May.
-Can also be direct sown where it is to grow in September.
+Sow seeds indoors in winter, about 4-8 weeks before the last frost date.
+Transplant or direct sow in 4-6 weeks after the last frost date, once daytime temperatures are steadily above 10°C (50°F).
+It can also be direct sown where it is to grow in September where winters are mild.
 Bottom heat will speed germination.
 Ideal temperature for germination: 21-27°C (70-80°F).
 Seeds should sprout in 10-20 days.

 Sow on the soil surface or barely covered with perlite.
 Thin plants or transplant to 30cm (12″) apart.